victornas91/victornas91/README.md

 <img alt="Elf" width="200px" src=img/elftale1.gif/>

 ---
-15+ years working with IT, mainly support, infrastructure and as a ESL for brazilians.
+15+ years working with IT, mainly support, infrastructure and as an ESL for brazilians.
 Now also 5+ years as a public servant that started as an Adm Agent, now an IT Manager and Cloud Admin that oversees operations related to more than 3000 people.

 Parallel to that I also do freelance projects and research on topics such as:

-- Machine Learning (Data Analysis for IoT, Data Science with 3D models and Machine Vision).
+- AI for Games / 4.0 industry / Simulations / IoT.
-- Systems Programming (IoT, Windows Kernel, Infrastructure).
+- Gamification.
-- Game Dev (Unity, Retro, Procedural Generation, AI for Games).
+- Games, Mobile Apps / IoT Development.
-- Information Security (Pentesting, Reverse Engineering).
+- Optics / Semiconductor Physics.
-- Web and Mobile Development.
+- Pentesting and Information Gathering.
-- Operations Culture (DevOps, DevSecOps, FinOps).
+- 3d Modeling.
-- Mechanical Engineering (Automotive, Cooling, Additive Manufacture, Propulsion).
+- Mechanical Engineering (Automotive, Additive Manufacture, Propulsion).
-- Electrical Engineering (Computer Engineering, Renewable Energy, Electric Motors, Embedded Systems for AI).
+- Computer Science (Formal Languages, Compilers, Operating Systems).

 I also like to learn new languages (now I'm a beginner at French, Spanish and Italian).